 Modern dance is a concert dance form that arose out of ballet in the early 20th century.
 Students begin with a warm-up that combines floorwork and standing center exercises, focusing on skill building with proper technique, musicality, and, spinal articulation; followed by sequencing steps in the center and across the floor, as well as the development of improvisation and composition skills.
 Techniques offered at EDWC: Horton, Limon, Graham, and Post-Modern

 Tap Dance is a percussive style that originated in the United States in the 1700’s.
-Using shoes with metal plates to create sound, students develop coordination, precision, rhythmic skills, and musicality.
-Our classes draw from both the Broadway and the contemporary Rhythm-Tap styles and begin with a foot isolating warm-up, followed by rhythm and step-based skill building in both the center of the room and moving across the floor.
+Students develop coordination, precision, rhythmic skills, and musicality using shoes with metal plates to create sound.
+Our classes draw from both the Broadway and the contemporary Rhythm-Tap styles and begin with a foot-isolating warm-up, followed by rhythm and step-based skill building in both the center of the room and moving across the floor.
 Classes culminate in learning choreography.

 Lyrical Dance is a culmination of ballet, jazz, and modern techniques and allows students to connect with the music.
-EMotional development as well as musicality are stressed to heighten a dancers connection with the audience.
-Connecting with audience members makes the dancer not only vulnerable but supports their rise to a new performance level that is sure to captivate.
+EMotional development, as well as musicality, are stressed to heighten a dancer's connection with the audience.
+Linking with audience members makes the dancer not only vulnerable but supports their rise to a new performance level that is sure to captivate.
 Students must be enrolled in both ballet and, modern and/or jazz to participate in lyrical class.
-The requirement of dual enrollment is for both skill level and the dancers safety.
+The requirement of dual enrollment is for both skill level and the dancer's safety.

 Progressive Ballet Technique

-Developed by Marie Walton-Mahon in the 1990's to increase students awareness of posture, alignment, and weight-placement that translates from the barre, to center, and ultimately locomotive activities in dance class.
-PBT decreases risk of injury and enhances self-assessment promoting a healthy longevity that is appreciated by athletes and Physical Therapists.
+Developed by Marie Walton-Mahon in the 1990s to increase students' awareness of posture, alignment, and weight placement that translates from the barre to center, and ultimately locomotive activities in dance class.
+PBT decreases the risk of injury and enhances self-assessment promoting healthy longevity that is appreciated by athletes and Physical Therapists.

 Instructors must be certified.
 Equipment is required for this class.